mannyRV/phone-shop/README.md

 Phone Shop

 ## DESCRIPTION:
-Phone shop is a full stack web application that uses Spring frameworks in its backend processes and Angular for its frontend processes.
-It is an e-commerce that allows users to buy phones and phone-related products.
+Phone shop is a full stack web application that uses Spring framework in its backend processes and Angular framework for its frontend processes.
+It is an e-commerce application that allows users to buy phones and phone-related products.

 ## REQUIREMENTS: